-Sr. No Sr. No. Particulars Arvind Bsafal Homes LLP Arvind Integrated Projects LLP - Latest Audited Balance Sheet Date 31.03.2021 31.03.2021 2 Shares of Joint Ventures Held by the Company on the year end i) Number Not Applicable Not Applicable ii) Amount of Investment in joint Ventures 05.0 0.50 iii) Extend of Holding% Capital Contribution Ratio:50% Profit Sharing Ratio:41% Capital Contribution Ratio:50% Profit Sharing Ratio:50% 3 Description of how there is significant influence LLP Agreement allows the Company to exercise significant LLP Agreement allows the Company to exercise influence in the operating and financial decision making significant influence in the operating and financial decision making 4 Reason why the joint venture is not consolidated Not Applicable as accounts are consolidated Not Applicable as accounts are consolidated 5 Net worth attributable to shareholding as per latest Audited Balance sheet 107.28 0.21 9 Profit/(Loss) for the year i) Considered in Consolidation 0.25 (0.05) ii) Not Considered in Consolidation - (0.05)
+Sr. Sr. No. Particulars Arvind Bsafal Homes LLP Arvind Integrated Projects LLP 1.
+Latest Audited Balance Sheet Date 31.03.2022 31.03.2022 (A 2.
+Shares of Joint Ventures Held by the Company on the year end р i) Number Not Applicable Not Applicable ii) Amount of Investment in joint Ventures 0.50 0:50 iii) Extend of Holding % Capital Contribution Ratio : 50% Capital Contribution Ratio : 50% Profit Sharing Ratio : 41% Profit Sharing Ratio : 50% () 3.
+Description of how there is significant influence LLP Agreement allows the Company to exercise significant LLP Agreement allows the Company to exercise influence in the operating and financial decision making significant influence in the operating and financial decision making 4 4.
+Reason why the joint venture is not consolidated Not Applicable as accounts are consolidated Not Applicable as accounts are consolidated 7) 5.
+Net worth attributable to shareholding as per latest Audited Balance sheet 35.85 0.04 6.
+Profit/(Loss) for the year i) Considered in Consolidation (71.84) (0.13) ii) Not Considered in Consolidation (103.37) (0.13)

-For and on behalf of the board of directors of Arvind Limited Kamal Singal Sanjay S. Lalbhai
+Ankit Jain For and on behalf of Board of Directors of Arvind SmartSpaces Limited Sanjay S. Lalbhai Ankit J.